A Kesten Stigum theorem for Galton-Watson processes with infinitely many types in a random environment: Introduction

+Note that \eqref{eq: asymptotic development Z_n(f) 2} only derives from \eqref{eq: asymptotic development Z_n(f)} for functions $f$ such that \eqref{eq: condition f} is a straightforward consequence of the properties of the Lyapunov exponnent ${\lambda}$ if $f>c>0$ for some constant $c$, however we do not see a reason for it to hold for a general bounded function $f$.
+In Subsection \ref{subs: Leslie asymptotic type}, we focus on the example of a GWRE with countably many types representing a population structured in age and prove that under some mild integrability assumption on the mean matrix, any nonnegative and nonzero function $f$ actually satisfies the assumption $\EE\left[\log^-\left(\nu M_{1,N} f\right) \right]<+\infty$ and thus \eqref{eq: asymptotic development Z_n(f) 2}.

-\end{thme} {Note that this Theorem does not imply that $Z_n(f)\sim W_n Z_0 M_{0,n}(f)$ almost surely as $n\rightarrow +\infty$ for any function $f\in\mathcal{B}(\XX)$, since $Z_0 M_{0,n}(f)$ might be negligeable with respect to the error term for some choices of $f$.
-We provide a slightly more detailled discussion of this matter at the beginning of subsection \ref{subs:proof_type distrib}. \\ Nevertheless, this Theorem allows us to describe both the size and the distribution of types within the surviving population on the event $\{W>0\}$, as stated in the following corollary. \begin{cor} Assume \autoref{ass: boundedness} to \autoref{ass:L2}.
+\\ Theorem \ref{thme:type_distrib} allows us to describe both the size and the distribution of types within the surviving population on the event $\{W>0\}$, as stated in the following corollary. \begin{cor} Assume \autoref{ass: boundedness_KS} to \autoref{ass:L2}.
 Then $\PP$-a.s., conditionally on $\{W>0\}$, it holds

 Additionally, for any $f\in \mathcal{B}(\XX)$, conditionally on $\{W>0\}$, it holds